The local secrets of Tel Aviv Port

 Take a Segway tour

-There are many ways to tour the Tel Aviv Port area, as you can rent a bike or an electric scooter here, or take a nice walk along the port.
-However, probably the most unique way to experience this area is by taking an organized Segway tour, that goes along the port and around the northern parts of the city.
+Touring the Tel Aviv Port area offers various options, from renting a bike or electric scooter to enjoying a leisurely walk along the port.
+However, the most unique experience is joining an organized Segway tour that covers the port and northern parts of the city.

 Visit the Museum of Illusions

-The Museum of Illusions, which started as a unique project of two entrepreneurs from Croatia, became such a huge success all over the world that today there are more than 40 museums of this kind around the world.
+The Museum of Illusions started as a unique project by two entrepreneurs from Croatia, and it’s become such a global hit that now there are over 40 of these museums worldwide.

 Entrance fee: 99 ILS